-The Roman Boxford Project, in which BARG participates with our partners the Boxford History Project and Cotswold Archaeology was nominated in late 2017 for Current Archaeology's 'Research Project of the Year 2018'.
+The Roman Boxford Project, in which BARG participated with the Boxford History Project and Cotswold Archaeology was nominated in late 2017 for Current Archaeology’s ‘Research Project of the Year 2018’.
 The article on this project that appeared in issue 333 of Current Archaeology can be found online here.

 News and Events From 2017:

 Thursday 23rd February 2017

 There was a BARG Winter Visit to the Museum of English Rural Life in Reading.

 The BARG Spring Quarterly Open Meeting took place at 7.30pm in the De Vitre Room, The Cornerstone, Norreys Ave, Wokingham.
 Our speaker, Colin Berks MCIFA of MAS and BARG, gave a talk on the 9th-century Saxon Defences of Cookham.

 In late March and early April the second set of BARG Field Trips to Berkshire medieval moated sites took place, including sites at Arborfield, Swallowfield, Ufton Nervet and Sulhamstead.

 Members of the Group took a guided tour of the historic parts of Abingdon including the abbey buildings, finishing with Abingdon Museum in the afternoon.